No Motivation to Do Anything? 21 Ways to Get Out of Your Rut

 - Final Thoughts on Getting Out of a Rut

 The feeling of being in a rut can go unnoticed for a while before you realize that you’ve been stuck on autopilot for several months.
 If this is the case, or if you have been aware of your negative state for quite some time and haven’t taken any action to change, it could be a sign of depression, which is very different from being in a motivational slump.

 If you have lost hope or feel like there is no point in living anymore, the help that you need is beyond the scope of this article.
 Rather, it’s best to talk to a trained mental health professional.
 There are many resources such as SAMHSA and the National Suicide Prevention Lifeline that are available to help you if you feel completely lost.

 However, if you have no motivation to do anything right now, but you believe it’s a temporary issue and you just need to shake things up a bit, then we are here to help.

-Hopefully you already know that you won't find the inspiration you’re seeking in that extra drink at night, or a new relationship to help fill a void.
+Hopefully, you already know that you won't find the inspiration you’re seeking in that extra drink at night, or a new relationship to help fill a void.
 You also won’t find meaning in your life if you ignore your feelings.

-Being in a rut is your brain’s acknowledgement of stagnation.
+Being in a rut is your brain’s acknowledgment of stagnation.
 And, to be honest, it is actually a good sign that you know you’re in a rut.
 This self-awareness means that you have high standards for your life that aren’t being met, and you want to get the most out of your time on earth.
 And, it means that you know you're ready to make a change.